-List The destination directory for various list files.
 Obj The destination directory for the object files from the compiler and assembler.
-The object files have the extension r51 and are used as input to the linker.
+The object files have the extension rxx and are used as input to the linker.

-Exe

-The destination directory for:
+Exe The destination directory for:

-- The executable file, which has the extension d51 and is used as input to the IAR C-SPY® Debugger. - Library object files, which have the extension r51.
+- The executable file, which has the extension dxx and is used as input to the IAR C-SPY® Debugger. - Library object files, which has the extension rxx.